mahmud841/Redux-assignment-TaoBao-shop-client/README.md

 * User can update their product status.
 * User can add products, manage orders, cancel orders,Delete orders that means CRUD operation.
 * I use Axios to fetch the data
+* Used jest and enzyme for unit Testing

 ## Technology Used -

 React.js,Redux, React Bootstrap, CSS, Node.js, Express.js, MongoDB ,Netlify
-Firebase, Heroku, Stripe and so on.
+Firebase, Heroku, Stripe,Jest and so on.

 * *********************  HappY Coding *************